Applications for Community Grants close at midnight on 1 February 2020.

-Only applications sent before this time will be considered in the current round, and awards to successful applications will be made in January 2020.
+Only applications sent before this time will be considered in the current round, and awards for successful applications will be made in March 2020.

 We help voluntary or community organisations provide projects and activities for Croydon residents.
 We support projects that make positive change to people and their community.